am8850/ender3/README.md

 ## Build

-I mostly followed this guide to build my printer.
+I mostly followed the following guide to build my printer:

 https://www.youtube.com/watch?v=me8Qrwh907Q

+I think the author makes very good recommendations as part as aligning the printer.
+I did not change all the parts he recommends, and so far my printer has been working ok.
+I do plan to upgrade the parts in the near future.

 ## Leveing and distance from the nozzle to the bed.